rovle/models-playing-tetris/README.md

 https://github.com/rovle/models-playing-tetris/assets/29806640/5bc1de42-49c8-4e4c-9676-0025536de99d

 Can the current multimodal LLMs successfully play Tetris?
 We test GPT-4V, Gemini Pro Vision, and LLava 13b, with few-shot and chain of thought prompting, on this task.
-See a short summary of the results in the table below; for more details see the [Twitter thread] or the [Lesswrong post].
+See a short summary of the results in the table below; for more details see the [X (Twitter) thread](https://twitter.com/magabrielagc/status/1753086983658713482) or the [Lesswrong post](https://www.lesswrong.com/posts/vk3JmXhNHi8zyJrfP/putting-multimodal-llms-to-the-tetris-test).

 | Model | Basic prompt | Few-shot (k=2) | Chain of Thought | CoT + Few-shot (k=2) |
 |-------|--------------|----------------|-------------------|----------------------|